Roman Jarymowycz: Military career

 Jarymowycz began his military career as a student at Loyola College in 1964 in the Canadian Officers’ Training Corps.
 Eventually he was promoted to lieutenant-colonel and commanding officer of the Royal Canadian Hussars armoured reconnaissance regiment during the late 1970s and early 1980s.
 A dedicated Cold Warrior, he served in Europe several times on NATO exercises.

 After the Hussars he served as a senior staff officer (armoured) for Land Force Quebec Area Headquarters.
 Perhaps his most important appointment came in 1982 when he became an instructor for the Militia Command Staff Course at the Canadian Land Force Command and Staff College at CFB Kingston.
 He was an instructor for over 15 years and in 1994 was made dean of the course.
 While this recognition is mostly ceremonial, it was a tribute to the great contribution he made to Canadian military education.
 His trenchant analysis and animated classroom lectures placed him at the head of the faculty, of which he was later Director.

-He has been twice decorated, with the Canadian Forces' Decoration (CD) for long service and the Order of Military Merit (Canada) (OMM) on June 29, 2001.
+He was twice decorated, with the Canadian Forces' Decoration (CD) for long service and the Order of Military Merit (Canada) (OMM) on June 29, 2001.
 Quoting the notice from the governor general of Canada:

 "During the last 15 years as an instructor, leading to the position of Dean of the Militia Command and Staff Course, Lieutenant-Colonel Jarymowycz has had a profoundly positive impact on the quality of senior Militia officer training in the Canadian Forces.
 He has 34 years of service in the Forces."